Fyy10/FireOS/OS Course Lab/Lab1/README.md

 # Usage

-In Linux, run the following commands:
+On Linux, run the following commands:

 ```shell
 cmake .